HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Experiments

 \subsubsection{Qualitative Evaluation}

-We provide a visual comparison of the generated images in \cref{fig:sd_compare} for SD V1.5-based backbones and \cref{fig:flux_compare} for FLUX-based backbones.
-It is evident that consistently produces images with coherent layouts, semantically rich content aligned with the prompts, and superior visual and aesthetic quality.
-In contrast, test-time alignment methods generate image with unstable effects and noticeable artifacts.
-Although training-based approaches achieve higher proxy scores, they tend to be over-optimized.
-The generated results lack practical usability, exhibiting anthropomorphic distortions and excessively saturated color tones.
-More visual results are provided in {supplementary material}.
+We further provide some visual results of the generated images in Fig.~\ref{fig:sd_compare} for SD V1.5-based backbones and Fig.~\ref{fig:flux_compare} for FLUX-based backbones.
+Qualitative comparison demonstrates the superior visual quality of our method, consistently producing images with coherent layouts, semantically rich content aligned with the prompts, and aesthetics.
+More visualization results can be found in Appendix.